Indian Lakes Hotel: Elevators

 The developer of Indian Lakes contracted Westinghouse Electric Corporation to install four geared traction elevators that serve the guest floors.
 The four elevators were separated into sets of two, two elevators in the front of the building and two elevators in the back.
 The interior of the elevator cars was furnished with laminate wood walls, glass windows, and carpet floors.
 The floors were changed out at some point with cobblestone style flooring.
 Each car has a relay controller that dispatches the elevator to a certain floor.
-In the 2010s, guests complain about the ride quality being too scary or unsafe.
-The elevators do break down quite often, but they are easy to fix and put back into service.
+In the 2010s, guests complained about the ride quality being too scary or unsafe.
+The elevators broke down often, but they were easy to fix and put back into service.

 The developer of Indian Lakes also contracted White Evans Elevator Company to install a hydraulic elevator that went from the basement to street level at the waterfront building.
 In the late 2000s, the elevator received a modernization by Long Elevator Company to replace the car buttons and to replace necessary parts for code compliance.

 The Indian Lakes mass shooting incident

-On February 6, 2021, rapper BCR Meezle was shot and killed inside the hotel during a party.
+On February 6, 2021, rapper BCR Meezle (aka James McGill, 27) was shot and killed inside the hotel during a party.
 BCR Meezle survived the gunshot wound but he was later pronounced dead at the hospital.
 Six other victims were injured from gunshots, those victims survived.
-There were no security personnel present during the incident.
+Police say the shooting followed a huge hotel party in which two groups rented a few rooms at Indian Lakes, then invited nearly 200 people.
+The party spanned two floors.
+Detectives believe the group was there to film a rap video.

+There were no security personnel present in the hotel during the incident, just the one employee who heard the gunshots and called 911.Police also said this is not the first time they have been called out to the Indian Lakes Hotel, and slapped it with a violation.

 The incident led to the hotel having its license revoked.
 Revoking the hotel license prevented the hotel to be operational.